lihini223/Algorithms/README.md

 - %d is used to take and represent numbers in integer formart.
 - %f is used to take and represent numbers with the fraction part.
 - %c is used to take and represent only one character.
+- & is used to assign the input value to the variable and store it at that particular location.

         #include<stdio.h>